Last Updated on January 31, 2026 by George Pavlopoulos

 Berlin is nine times bigger than Paris

-While Berlin has all the elements of a busy metropolis, most of the time, it feels relatively quiet.
+While Berlin has all the elements of a busy metropolis, it often feels relatively quiet.
 The main reason is that Berlin occupies a much larger territory than the capital of France.
-Specifically, Berlin occupies 891.7 square kilometers while Paris is “just” 105.4 sq. km.
+Specifically, Berlin covers 891.7 square kilometers, while Paris is “just” 105.4 square kilometers.
 The comparison here is between the historical centers of the two cities and not their metropolitan areas.

-Now, add on top that Berlin’s population density is much smaller than the one in Paris, and you’ll get an idea why Berlin often feels quiet and empty.
-The population density of Berlin is 4,000 inhabitants per square kilometer, while for Paris, the number is 21,000.
+Now, add on top that Berlin’s population density is much smaller than that in Paris, and you’ll get an idea of why Berlin often feels quiet and empty.
+The population density of Berlin is 4,000 inhabitants per square kilometer, while Paris’s is 21,000.

 A budget hostel in downtown Berlin: A&O

 If you are on a tight budget while visiting Berlin and don’t mind sleeping in a dormitory, the A&O hostels will probably be your best option.
 They also have single and double rooms, but they will be pricier.
-I stayed in a couple of them through the years, and they really have the basics, hence the low price.
-You can check here the A&O in Mitte and here the A&O at Hauptbahnhof, the central train station of Berlin.
+I stayed in a couple of them over the years, and they really have the basics, which is why they’re so low-priced.

 The bridges of Berlin are way more than the ones in Venice

 Berlin has more bridges than Venice.
-In fact, there are more than 1,700 bridges in Berlin, in comparison to the approximately 400 that Venice has.
-While the Italian city has several world-known bridges, Berlin also has some famous ones like the Oberbaumbrücke or the Admiralbrücke.
+In fact, there are more than 1,700 bridges in Berlin compared to the approximately 400 in Venice.
+While the Italian city has several world-renowned bridges, Berlin also boasts some famous ones, such as the Oberbaumbrücke and the Admiralbrücke.
 As for the oldest bridge in Berlin, that’s the Jungfernbrücke.
-It was built in 1798, and it’s really well preserved.
+It was built in 1798 and is remarkably well-preserved.

 A budget boutique hotel in Berlin: Adelante Boutique Hotel

-Just a short walk from Hackesher Markt and the lively area around Torstrasse, Adelante is a 4-star boutique hotel at Mitte’s heart.
-The rooms are elegant, and they have underfloor heating.
-That’s definitely one of the most budget options for a boutique hotel that you’ll find in Berlin.
+Just a short walk from Hackescher Markt and the lively area around Torstrasse, Adelante is a 4-star boutique hotel in the heart of Mitte.
+The rooms are elegant and feature underfloor heating.
+That’s definitely one of the most budget-friendly boutique hotels you’ll find in Berlin.
 Check the Adelante Boutique hotel here.

 A thousand places to buy cheap beer at night: Meet the Berlin Späti

-The Spätis are small stores that you can find all around Berlin and stay open all night long.
-The Spätis flourished in East Germany, where they helped late-night workers to buy the groceries they couldn’t buy during the day.
-However, the city embraced the concept of Spätis, and nowadays, there are more than 1,000 of them around the city.
+Spätis are small stores found throughout Berlin that stay open all night.
+The Spätis flourished in East Germany, where they helped late-night workers purchase groceries they couldn’t buy during the day.
+However, the city embraced the concept of Spätis, and there are now more than 1,000 around the city.

 Today, the Spätis serve as meeting points for Berliners, and people hang out in front of their doors.
 The beer is much cheaper than in bars, and it’s a very local way to hang out in Berlin.
 A classic Berlin quote states that you never become a Berliner if you don’t spend the whole night drinking beers outside a Späti.